 - 3D Polyline: A polyline made of straight segments in three-dimensional space, without arcs or widths.
 Vertices include Z values, and the entire polyline cannot have a separate elevation defined.

-Running the SPMCONVERTPOLYLINE command, the polylines can be converted between types.
-Most of the compatible CAD properties (layer, color, …) will be maintained.
+Run the SPMCONVERTPOLYLINE command to convert polylines between types.
+Most compatible CAD properties (layer, color, etc.) will be maintained.

 1. Convert to 2D Polyline